-Table 0-1 Dam Owner Responsibilities by Role Role Responsibilities IRWD Operations Manager 1.
-Detect incident from alarms / SCADA / visual inspections, or other monitoring data.
-2. As soon as an emergency event is observed or reported, immediately determine the emergency level as detailed in Section 5.
-3. Utilize the emergency notification flowcharts in Section 3 to notify the appropriate response personnel and record notifications in the contact log in Appendix D. 4.
+Table 6-1 Dam Owner Responsibilities by Role Role Responsibilities Director of 1.
+Detect incident from alarms / SCADA / visual inspections, or other monitoring Water and data.
+Recycling 2.
+As soon as an emergency event is observed or reported, determine the Operations, or emergency level as detailed in Section 5. designee 3.
+Utilize the emergency notification flowcharts in Section 3 to notify the g appropriate response personnel and record notifications in the contact log in Appendix D. 4.
 If no one is onsite, determine emergency level and dispatch operator to the site 5.
 Coordinate directly with the Unified Command/IC or first responders at the dam site.
 6. Coordinate directly with the ICP, City of Irvine EOC, or County and OA EOC, if established.
-7. Coordinate with Dam Operator on gate, valve operations and emergency procedures 8.
+7. Coordinate with Dam Operator on gate, valve operations and emergency procedures S. Diametel construction and maintanance arrays as necessary 8.
 Dispatch construction and maintenance crews as necessary 9.
 Procure outside equipment and materials as necessary 10.
-Provide regular status reports to senior management 11.
-Upon termination of EAP by General Manager, notify all entities on notification charts 12.
+Participate in periodic status report conference calls initiated by the Executive Director of Operations.
+11. Upon termination of EAP by General Manager, notify all entities on notification charts 12.
 Upon termination of EAP by General Manager, fill out a Dam Emergency Termination Log (Appendix G) 13.
 Participate in the creation of an After-Action Report (Appendix H) to be used in the EAP review process.
-Dam 1.
-Detect/confirm incident at dam Operator/ On-site Monitor 2.
+Dam Operator/ 1.
+Detect/confirm incident at dam On-site Monitor 2.
 Make calls on notification charts 3.
 Implement gate and valve operations and other emergency procedures 4.
 Assess need for construction and maintenance crews and/or outside equipment and materials 5.
-Coordinate dam site security during incident Executive Initiate periodic status report conference calls with dam operator, Operations Director of Operations Manager, Communications, and Dam Safety Engineer.
-2. Provide regular status reports to ICP, City of Irvine EOC, or County and OA EOC, if established.
-3. Coordinate with Communications office General Manager Participate in periodic status report conference calls with dam operator, Operations Manager, Communications, and Dam Safety Engineer.
-Provide regular status reports to ICP, City of Irvine EOC, or County and OA EOC, if established.
-Terminate the EAP.
-Coordinate with Communications office Communicat ions Mobilize to Irvine EOC, or County and OA EOC, if established.
-Participate in periodic status report conference calls with dam operator, Operations Manager, Dam Safety Engineer, and management Provide input to staff on emergency communications Represent IRWD to media Develop non-technical description of dam emergency situation and IRWD remedial actions to inform emergency management authorities and the public
+Coordinate dam site security during incident Executive 1.
+Initiate periodic status report conference calls with the Director of Water and Director of Recycling Operations, General Manager, Communications, Dam Safety Engineer, Operations and Director of Safety and Security.
+2. Provide regular status reports to ICP, City of Irvine EOC, or County and OA EOC, if established through the IRWD Agency Representative or Communications.
+3. Coordinate with Communications office General 1.
+Participate in periodic status report conference calls initiated by the Executive Manager Director of Operations.
+2. Terminate the EAP.
+3. Coordinate with Communications office

-Role Responsibilities Dam Safety 1.
-Make calls on notification charts Engineer 2.
-Initiate periodic status report conference calls with DSOD.
-3. Participate in periodic status report conference calls with dam operator, Operations Manager, Communications, and management.
-4. Coordinate with Dam Operator/On-site Monitor.
-5. Monitor and review data relevant to dam emergency situation.
-6. Notify government authorities when the dam condition has been stabilized.
-7. Coordinate with dam safety experts.
-8. Maintain and update inundation maps.
-9. Manage and implement dam safety program.
-EAP Make calls on notification charts Coordinator/ 2.
-Initiate periodic status report conference calls with State Emergency Management.
-Director of 3.
+Role Responsibilities Communications Mobilize to Irvine EOC, or County and OA EOC, if established.
+Participate in periodic status report conference calls initiated by the Executive Director of Operations Provide input to staff on emergency communications Represent IRWD to media Develop non-technical description of dam emergency situation and IRWD remedial actions to inform emergency management authorities and the public Utilize Crisis Communications Plan to communicate with impacted areas.
+Dam Safety Engineer Make calls on notification charts Initiate periodic status report conference calls with DSOD.
+Participate in periodic status report conference calls initiated by the Executive Director of Operations Coordinate with Dam Operator/On-site Monitor.
+Monitor and review data relevant to dam emergency situation.
 Notify government authorities when the dam condition has been stabilized.
-Safety and 4.
-Update EAP at least annually Security 5.
-Distribute EAP copies/updates to other plan holders 6.
-Facilitate the creation of an After-Action Report (Appendix H) (see Sections 6.5 for additional information)
+Coordinate with dam safety experts.
+Maintain and update inundation maps.
+Manage and implement dam safety program.
+EAP Coordinator/ Director of Safety and Security Make calls on notification charts Initiate periodic status report conference calls with State Emergency Management.
+Participate in periodic status report conference calls initiated by the Executive Director of Operations Notify government authorities when the dam condition has been stabilized.
+Update EAP at least annually Distribute EAP copies/updates to other plan holders Facilitate the creation of an After-Action Report (Appendix H) Coordinate with WEROC (see Section 6.5 for additional information)